www-k9/TelegramAndroid/README.md

 - Added ability to see unread count when you want to mark as read multiple dialogs.
 - Option to directly open the archive on pulldown
 - PiP mode for YouTube's in-app player
+- Added an option to show colored dots to quickly see when a person was last online
+  - Yellow dot: last seen 15 minutes ago or less
+  - Orange dot: last seen 30 minutes ago or less
+  - Red dot: last seen 60 minutes ago or less

 ### Privacy Features: